 on behalf of the Engineering Council as: meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired a partial CEng accredited undergraduate first degree.*

 See Joint Board of Moderators website for further information.

 *It should be noted that candidates completing the MSc who hold an underpinning accredited IEng degree or a non-accredited bachelor degree will need to apply for an academic assessment to determine whether they will meet the educational base for CEng registration.

 Throughout the globe, the issues of water scarcity, water security, water economics and health and sanitation all rely on high-quality hydrogeology knowledge.
 This MSc will prepare you as a functional hydrogeologist to meet the needs of:

-The MSc involves a curriculum of eight core classes and a range of optional classes.
-Each module is taught two to three hours per week over eight to 11 weeks.
+You'll undertake eight core classes and a range of optional classes.
+Each class is normally taught two hours per week over eight to 11 weeks.